 What you’ll receive is an “official” looking letter asking for you to either log into a fake website or call a phone number to verify your information in order to get your claims approved.
 They may even threaten to deny your unemployment in the hopes that you will act fast!

-Most Unemployment Insurance programs will NOT contact you through text messages!
+Note - Most unemployment insurance programs will NOT contact you through text messages!

 Check out this fake text message: